Skip to main content

 Click on image to enlarge.

-Assessed between Day 126 and 168.1
+Assessed between Days 126 and 168.1

 Results at Week 48.
-Patients who continued taking FABHALTA in the 24-week extension period of the APPLY trial achieved a consistent adjusted mean change in Hb levels of +3.33 g/dL.
-Patients who switched from a C5i to FABHALTA in the 24-week extension period of the APPLY trial achieved +3.48 g/dL adjusted mean change in Hb levels.
+Patients who continued taking Fabhalta in the 24-week extension period of the APPLY trial achieved a consistent adjusted mean change in Hb levels of +3.33 g/dL.
+Patients who switched from a C5i to Fabhalta in the 24-week extension period of the APPLY trial achieved +3.48 g/dL adjusted mean change in Hb levels.

-#Adjusted mean assessed at a single Week 48 (Day 336) visit.
+#Adjusted mean assessed at a single Week 48 (Day 336) visit.5

 Nearly all patients taking FABHALTA remained free from RBC transfusions through the 24-week randomized treatment period